chainHero/heroes-service/README.md

       connection: 3s
       response: 5s

+  # Root of the MSP directories with keys and certs.
+The Membership Service Providers is component that aims to offer an abstraction of a membership operation architecture.
   cryptoconfig:
     path: "${GOPATH}/src/github.com/chainHero/heroes-service/fixtures/crypto-config"

+  # Some SDKs support pluggable KV stores, the properties under "credentialStore" are implementation specific
   credentialStore:
     path: "/tmp/heroes-service-kvs"

+     # [Optional].
+Specific to the CryptoSuite implementation used by GO SDK.
+Software-based implementations requiring a key store.
+PKCS#11 based implementations does not.
     cryptoStore:
       path: "/tmp/heroes-service-msp"

   # BCCSP config for the client.
 Used by GO SDK.
+It's the Blockchain Cryptographic Service Provider.
+  # It offers the implementation of cryptographic standards and algorithms.
   BCCSP:
     security:
      enabled: true